How to Create a Windows ISO File: A Step By Step Guide

 4. Select ISO Option:

-• Select ISO file as the desired output format.
+• Make sure to select ISO file as your output format.

 5. Save and Download:

-• The tool will download and package Windows files into an ISO.
+• The tool will then download and package the Windows files into an ISO for you.

 Method 2: Use ImgBurn for Existing Installation Files

-ImgBurn is a popular utility for creating ISO files from existing installation files or folders.
+ImgBurn is a well-known tool that helps you create ISO files from your existing installation files or folders.

 Steps: